qmk/qmk_firmware/keyboards/kbdfans/kbd67/hotswap/readme.md

 A 65% hot swap board with blocker and USB Type C port.

+This PCB was replaced by the hotswap variants of the kbd67mkii

 Keyboard Maintainer: [MechMerlin](https://github.com/mechmerlin)
 Hardware Supported: KBD67 Hotswap
 Hardware Availability: [KBDFans](https://kbdfans.cn/products/coming-soon-kbd67-mechanical-keyboard-diy-kit)